 We know that within our class, our students have a range of abilities.
 This is certainly true when it comes to math.
-We have students who have already mastered math concepts and need enrichment, those who will understand new skills fairly quickly with some instruction and practice, and some who benefit from one-on-one support to learn new content.
-We know this means we need to differentiate math lessons to meet our student where they are, but we don’t always know how or where to start when it comes to planning.
+We know we need to differentiate math lessons to meet our student where they are, but we don’t always know how or where to start when it comes to planning.

 Enter math pre-assessment!